 Kaleb Nyquist

-My education includes a Master of Public Policy and a Master of Divinity from the University of Chicago, and a Bachelor of Arts in Global Studies and Conflict Transformation from North Park University.
-I have been a Flatiron School data science fellow (Washington DC campus) and a Louisville Institute pastoral study fellow.
+I hold a Master of Public Policy and a Master of Divinity from the University of Chicago plus a Bachelor of Arts in Global Studies and Conflict Transformation from North Park University.
+In a previous professional life I worked as the director of student ministries at Ravenswood Covenant Church and as a steering committee member for Young Evangelicals for Climate Action.

 What I Do